Where are the silver mines in Australia? You might be surprised to learn that the country is home to one of the world’s top primary silver producers.

 Mining is a big part of Australia’s history, and it continues to shape the country’s economy and position in the world today.
 The nation is one of the world’s top producers and exporters of resources, with coal, uranium, copper and gold being some of its best-known commodities.

-Australia is also a key producer of silver — it was the world’s fifth-largest producer of silver in 2016, putting out 1,400 MT of the metal.
+Australia is also a key producer of silver — it was the world’s seventh-largest producer of the metal in 2017, putting out 1,200 MT.
 Interestingly, the majority of the country’s silver is produced as a by-product at highly mechanized underground lead–zinc and/or copper mines.

-Where is silver mined in Australia?
+Where are the silver mines in Australia?

 Silver has played a role in Australia since the mid-1800s — Wheal Gawler, Australia’s first metal mine, was a silver-lead mine developed in South Australia in the 1840s.
 And that’s not Australia’s only early silver-mining operation — the Broken Hill deposit in New South Wales and the Mount Isa deposit in Queensland are two other early Australian silver discoveries.